 Brave Writer Podcast: Routines, Chaos, and Big Goals—Oh My! with CO Springs Homeschool Mamas Group

 Can you believe this is the final episode of the Ask Julie series?!
-I’ve read the feedback from everyone who’s written in, or left an iTunes review, and I’m deeply touched to hear how this series has resonated with you—the listeners!
+I’ve read the feedback from everyone who’s written in, or left an Apples Podcast review, and I’m deeply touched to hear how this series has resonated with you—the listeners!

 Let’s give a big round of applause for each guest!
 Their vulnerability and bravery has been such a gift to all of us!